 Based on its ingredients alone, Authority Tender Blends Dog Food looks like a below-average dry product.

 The dashboard displays a dry matter protein reading of 28%, a fat level of 14% and estimated carbohydrates of about 50%.

 As a group, the brand features an average protein content of 29% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten meal, pea products, flaxseed and dried potato, this looks like the profile of a kibble containing a moderate amount of meat.

 Authority Tender Blends is a grain-inclusive dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus earning the brand 2 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to Authority.
+The following automated list (if present) includes all dog food recalls related to Authority through June 2023.

 You can view a complete list of all dog food recalls since 2009 here.